Top 10 healthy budget dinners

 No need to break the bank with these budget-friendly dinner ideas for every taste.
-See our top-rated healthy recipes including vegan and veggie options like pasta, chilli and curry.
+See our top-rated healthy recipes including vegan and veggie options including pasta, chilli and curry.

 Get dinner on the table in under 30 minutes with this prawn fried rice.
-This easy Asian-inspired recipe is full of king prawns, scrambled egg, mangetout and peas.
+This speedy stir-fry is full of king prawns, scrambled egg, mangetout and peas.
 Cook everything in a wok over a medium heat, then fold in sesame seeds, soy and vinegar.
-Scatter with spring onions to finish off this thrifty meal.
+Scatter with spring onions for some added crispy texture.

 Make more dinners in a hurry with these quick and healthy recipes.

 Satisfy hunger pangs with this hearty double bean & roasted pepper chilli.
-This super filling dish is full of black beans, kidney beans and refried beans.
-Try adding a teaspoon of cocoa powder to balance the smoky chipotle flavour.
-Serve with Tabasco sauce, soured cream or yogurt.
+This filling dish is full of peppers, black beans, kidney beans and refried beans, with each serving providing three of your five-a-day.
+It makes enough for eight people so is perfect for batch cooking and freezing if you need a speedy meal later in the week.
+Serve with hot sauce, soured cream or yogurt.

-See more spicy suppers in our healthy chilli collection.
+See more spicy suppers in our collection of healthy chilli recipes.

 Eat these low-cal Swedish meatballs with spring greens and classic lingonberry or cranberry sauce.
 Mix pork mince, cooked onions, breadcrumbs, egg yolk and a good grating of nutmeg, then form 12 meatballs by hand.
 Cook in a frying pan with low-salt beef stock then stir through Dijon mustard and fat-free natural yogurt.